Mara Keisling

 Mara Keisling (born September 29, 1959) is an American transgender rights activist and founding executive director of the National Center for Transgender Equality.
-She is a trans woman who began transitioning in her early 40s.
 In 2003, Keisling founded the National Center for Transgender Equality to advocate for the rights of transgender people in the United States.

 Early life and education

-Keisling was born to William and Elaine Keisling in Scranton, Pennsylvania, as one of seven siblings.
+Keisling was born to William and Elaine Keisling in Scranton, Pennsylvania, as one of seven siblings in a Jewish family.
 She graduated with a Bachelor of Social Science degree from the Pennsylvania State University, and did graduate work in American Government at Harvard University.
 She has worked for 25 years in social marketing and public opinion research, while also teaching government as an adjunct faculty member at George Mason University and Marymount University.

 Activist career

-After coming out as a transgender woman, Keisling moved home to Pennsylvania, where she became a transgender rights activist.
+After coming out as a transgender woman in her early 40s, Keisling moved home to Pennsylvania, where she became a transgender rights activist.
 She first co-chaired the Pennsylvania Gender Rights Coalition, during which time she recognized the need for a professional activist presence in Washington for transgender people.
 She moved back to Washington in 2002 and established the National Center for Transgender Equality in 2003.

 In addition to her work as executive director of the National Center for Transgender Equality, Keisling has also served on the board of directors of LGBTQ youth group Common Roads and on the steering committee of the Statewide Pennsylvania Rights Coalition.

 In recognition of her activism, Keisling has won awards from PFLAG; the Equality Forum; GayLaw; the Transgender Law Center; the Harvard Bisexual, Gay, Lesbian, Transgender and Supporters Alliance; and Out for Work, among others.
 In 2017, she was included on Ms. Magazine's list of "45 Feminist Women to Follow on Twitter."